We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Constipation is when you have stools that are hard to pass, you don’t feel like you pass all of your stool, or there are four or more days between one bowel movement and the next.
+Constipation is when you have stools that are hard to pass, you don’t feel like you pass all your stool, or there are fewer than three bowel movements per week.

 Constipation can make you feel constantly bloated or uncomfortable.
 You may also experience harmful side effects, such as bowel obstructions, due to chronic constipation.

-An estimated 15 percent of Americans experience problems with constipation.
+An estimated 15% of people living in the United States experience problems with constipation.

 This article will explore what constipation can feel like and things you can do for it, including if you’re pregnant or have hemorrhoids.